 To set a trigger, select a DID/SDID value from the dropdown menu on the left and then choose a specific event type from the adjacent drop down menu.
-One of the following events can be chosen: "Present," which triggers when a particular packet is present in the video stream, "Absent," which triggers when a packet is not present in the video stream, "Change," which triggers when the packet presence changes from being present to not present or vice versa, and "DataChange," which triggers when the packet presence remains the same, but the data within the packet has changed.
+One of the following events can be chosen: "Present," which triggers when a particular packet is present in the video stream, "Ab-sent," which triggers when a packet is not present in the video stream, "Change," which triggers when the packet presence changes from being present to not present or vice versa, and "DataChange," which triggers when the packet has changed.
 The events are evaluated on a per-field basis.